 Lautz Hydrology Lab

 My research group is interested in understanding how physical hydrologic processes influence water quality and movement through watersheds.
-In particular, we research how water moves through paired surface water and groundwater systems, and how nutrients and other solutes are processed and transported by streams.
+We study how water moves through paired surface water and groundwater systems, heat tracing in hydrologic systems, and interactions between the energy and water cycles.
 We work on several specific interdisciplinary research projects, within which we used field experiments coupled with computer modeling experiments.

-- Congratulations to Ryan Gordon for successfully defending his dissertation!
+- Congratulations to Kayla Christian for successfully defending her MS thesis!

-I am currently recruiting graduate students for Fall 2014.
-I am primarily looking for students to work on an NSF-funded research project entitled, "Groundwater-surface water interactions in tropical alpine catchments and their influence on sources and stability of water supply during glacial recession."
-You can read more about the project on my Research page.
+Are you interested in graduate study in my research group?
+We are looking for great students!
+You can read more about my ongoing research projects on my Research page.
 You can read more about applying to my research program and the Department of Earth Sciences at Syracuse on the Opportunities page.
+I look forward to hearing from you.